What You’ll Learn 🧩

 12}

-If we now take a look at the data part of the output file, we can see that the data is organized and supports the Dewesoft format.
-As you can see, the delimiter is semicolon (";") character because it was selected in the combo box as a default delimiter.
+When examining the data portion of the output file, you'll see that the data is structured and adheres to the Dewesoft format.
+In this case, the delimiter is a semicolon (";") because it was selected as the default option in the combo box.

-For the purpose of this Pro tutorial, we did not have to modify any Dewesoft internals.
-But if we wanted to, for example, export any other channel type or stop the export we would need to send a notification to the Dewesoft.
-For example, if we wanted to export array channels, we notify Dewesoft by returning True when calling the evSupportsArray function.
-This needs to be done inside DewesoftBridge::OnEvent function.
-There are many other events that can be used for notifying or sending info to the Dewesoft but they will not be covered in this tutorial.
+For the purpose of this Pro tutorial, we did not need to modify any Dewesoft internals.
+However, if we wanted to support additional features — such as exporting different channel types or stopping the export under certain conditions — we would need to send notifications to Dewesoft.
+For example, to enable array channel export, we would return True in the evSupportsArray function, which is called inside the DewesoftBridge::OnEvent function.
+There are many other events that can be used for sending notifications or exchanging information with Dewesoft, but these are beyond the scope of this tutorial.

 Page 1 of 8